 Our condensed matter research is based on numerical simulation.
-This group consists of 9 members; one professor, one assistant professors, two ISSP research fellow, two postdocs, four students, and one office administrator.
+This group consists of 10 members; one professor, one research associate, two ISSP research fellow, two postdocs, four students, and one office administrator.

 Main targets are (1) material research using the numerical simulation and (2) development of the simulation scheme.

 Diversity in materials is indeed diverse.
 We know only very small piece of the whole picture.
-As a powerful means to supplement the piece, material simulations are attracting attention.
-The role of the simulation is extending because computers are rapidly increasing the power enabling thereby extending the frontier of research.
+As a powerful means to supplement the picture, material simulations are attracting attention.
+The role of the simulation is extending year by year.
+This is because computers are rapidly enhancing the power and the methods of simulation are made sophisticated.

 One of the most important frontiers is in the excited state study.
 The study is boosted by the development of many-body Green’s function methods to obtain the excitation energy and the wave function of the excited electrons and holes.
 With these quantities, it is possible to study the dynamics initiated by an electron excitation.